Good stuff

 Like the best small cars, the Inster is a cheery looker without toppling into cartoonish cuteness.
 The front circular running lights give it a distinctive, animated face.
 Hyundai has been liberal with its characteristic pixel lighting for the indicators and rear lights.
 Disciplined panelwork gives it a visual strength.
 You might be seeing a bit of Suzuki Ignis.

 Hyundai talks of it as a crossover.
 As Citroen does with the e-C3.
 Purleese.
 It's just a bit raised up, and has some perimeter plastic around the body.
 That cladding's largely ornamental, not useful: the door panels are still unprotected if anyone opened their car door or bounced a shopping trolley on you.
-By the way a slightly chunkier version called the Inster Cross is pending.
-But again, it's just 2WD.
+There’s a chunkier-looking version called the Inster Cross, but that’s still just two-wheel drive.

 And inside?

-Another thing that occasionally gets invented then goes away: sliding rear seats.
-Which the upper-trim Inster 02 also has.
-The two seats back slide independently.
-Slide back and you've got what is for a small car an amazing amount of legroom.
+There are sliding rear seats in the upper trim 02 model (all Insters are strictly four-seaters, incidentally) – slide back and you've got what is an amazing amount of legroom for a small car.
 But then a tiny boot.
 At the other extreme you can fold them and the front passenger seat too.
 Handy if you're a solo double-bassist.

 How does it drive?